Check What Version of Windows 10 You Have install on your computer/laptop

 Check Windows version using winver command

-This is another simple and quick way to check which version and edition of Windows 10 installed on your laptop.
+This is another simple and quick way to check which version and edition of Windows 10 is installed on your laptop.

 - Press Windows key + R to open run\